krebernisak/alien-invasion/README.md

 ```
 $ go run main.go
 ```
-This will run the simulation using all defaults and current unix time as a random source of entropy.
+This will run the simulation using all defaults and current Unix time as a random source of entropy.

 To list all `cli` options ask for help:
 ```